Enchanted Valley Trail Guide: One of the best hikes in the Olympic Peninsula

 National Park Pass

-If you’re planning to visit more than one national park in a year, we’d highly encourage you to look into getting an annual park pass.
+If you’re planning to visit more than one of the national parks in Washington, we’d highly encourage you to look into getting an annual park pass.
 Olympic National Park, as well as most national parks throughout the U.S. have steep entrance fees of $30+ per vehicle.

 For just $80 per year, you can purchase the America the Beautiful park pass.
 This pass grants you free access to all of the national parks.
 Plus it also covers your entrance to over 2,000 natural, historical, and recreational sites across the United States.